Updated August 18, 2020

 Beyond requesting financial or volunteer support, sanctuaries can utilize social media platforms for other calls to action that may not fall under these categories.
-Perhaps your sanctuary wishes to help make a change in your community, or have your audience support a petition, or more seriously, perhaps you need help to carry out a contingency plan in the face of a pending emergency and need specific help.
+Perhaps your sanctuary wishes to help make a change in your community, have your audience support a petition, or more seriously, perhaps you need specific help to carry out a contingency plan in the face of a pending emergency.
 Social media can be a valuable tool in these instances, as long as the need is communicated effectively, and you are not posing every sanctuary need as a dire emergency, which can result in audience fatigue and reduced responses in cases of true need.

 Providing Updates About Your Organization And Residents

 There are numerous examples of individual sanctuary ambassador residents across the world becoming quite famous on social media, as audiences connect with their stories and learn what makes them special!
-Some sanctuaries create separate social media accounts for such residents if they become popular enough, which can serve as a gateway to get more supporters for their cause compared to an organization’s account alone, and can help promote sponsorship opportunities for more residents.
+Some sanctuaries create separate social media accounts for such residents if they become popular enough, which can serve as a gateway to get more supporters for their cause and help promote sponsorship opportunities for more residents.